MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Non-enterprise users on Windows devices may also access IE mode.
 To turn on IE mode, go to `edge://settings/defaultBrowser` and select the **Allow sites to be reloaded in Internet Explorer mode** setting.
 To open tabs in IE mode, open **Settings and more (...)** > **More tools** and select **Reload in Internet Explorer mode**.
 After you turn on IE mode, Microsoft Edge periodically requests a list of unsupported sites from a Microsoft service.
 The request is sent over HTTPS and does not contain any identifiers.

 Internet Explorer browsing data is stored locally in Microsoft Edge and Internet Explorer.
-To delete browsing data while browsing in IE mode, go to `edge://settings/privacy` and clear the data from both **Clear browsing data** and **Clear browsing data for Internet Explorer**.
+To delete browsing data while browsing in IE mode, go to `edge://settings/privacy`<!--todo: check, maybe replace by GUI nav path--> and clear the data from both **Clear browsing data** and **Clear browsing data for Internet Explorer**.

 <!-- ====================================================================== -->